-Top 10 tips you may have forgotten to do before your house in Toronto goes up for sale!
+Top 10 tips you may have forgotten to do before your house is for sale in Toronto!

 The last few days before your house in Toronto is officially up for sale can be pretty hectic.
 Here’s some tried and true top tips we’ve put together to help you get your house ready for buyers and open houses!